Cal16king/Sandbox/3D/_src/internship.md

 <p class=" textBorder">
 <b>Report 1/24/25:</b> To get a complete overview and count of what web pages needed edited and which needed to be included,
-I spent the week going through every navigated route I could find and then recorded them into an excel sheet.
+I spent the week going through every navigated route I could find and then recorded them into an Excel sheet.
 I left a detailed note for each page and what each one of them needed.
 The list was then brought to my supervisor so he could set a priority level for which pages needed to be done first.
-My supervisor preferred to use Wordpress for hosting the website.
+My supervisor preferred to use WordPress for hosting the website.
 I also used my time this week to more familiarize myself with its tools.
 As of this report, I have been able to start editing and have already published a couple of pages.
 </p>